scala/scala-lang/community/index.md

 Find your local Scala user group on [Scala Space](http://scala.space/) or on Meetup's [Scala meetup list](http://scala.meetup.com/).

-Group organizers can talk to each other on the [scala-user-groups mailing list](https://groups.google.com/forum/#!forum/scala-user-groups).
+Group organizers can talk to each other on [Scala User Group Organizers](https://www.meetup.com/Scala-User-Groups/).

 ## Conferences